Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

 \subsection{Further discussions on the limit model}

-In this section we discuss the possibility of surface loads as well as the situation when condition \eqref{nodownup} is not satisfied.
-Everything discussed here can also be concluded for the situation with inertia term analyzed in Section \ref{secinertia}.
+In this section we discuss the possible generalization of the Assumptions \ref{assumption on regions}, the possibility of different initial conditions and boundary conditions at the transverse boundary, possibility of imposing surface loads as well as the situation when condition \eqref{nodownup} is not satisfied.
+Everything discussed here can also be concluded for the situation with inertial term analyzed in Section \ref{secinertia}. \CCC